reality-rift/ar-hotel-quest/README.md

 2. Click "Start AR" button
 3. Look for a flat surface and tap to place the model
 4. Use pinch gestures to interact with the model:
-   - Pinch and move to translate
-   - Pinch and move horizontally to rotate
+   - Single hand pinch: Move and rotate the model
-   - Pinch and move vertically to scale
+   - Two hands pinch: Pull apart to scale up, push together to scale down

 ## Technologies